antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 * Underneath the plot, change *Plot type* to **Vulcano plot**.
 In the textfield *Mark genes*, write the name of a gene that you are interested in.
 Click on **Redraw Image**.

 * Hover with your mouse over some dots furthest to the left in the plot to read their names.
 Compare those names with the list of differentiating genes.
+* In the Adjustable settings box click on **Search GO** button.
+In the *GO description* column you can type in the white textfield (directly underneath  the header) to search for particular keywords and to find a Gene Ontology set of interest.
+Let us try the keyword **immune**.
+The table adjusts to those GO sets that contain the keyword immune.
+Select any GO set with the **Select** button in front of that row and check the graph to see if the genes marked by this GO set are mainly up- or downreguated.

-* On the previous page with the list of differentiating genes, now click the button **Heatmap (zscore)** to get an overview of all the genes and the (unsupervised) group separations in a Heatmap.
+* On the tab with the list of differentiating genes, now click the button **Heatmap (zscore)** to get an overview of all the genes and the (unsupervised) group separations in a Heatmap.

 * Redo the Differential Expression between groups analysis and Gene Ontology analysis for the other treatment.
 I.e. choose for *Subset track* **experiment** and check **mtx (16)**.
 Don't forget to switch off the *Corr. multiple testing:*.